RohilPrajapati/c-compiler-for-sublimetext3/README.md

-creating sublime interactive compiler and runner
+creating sublime interactive compiler and runner for c language

 steps to make compiler
 1. download and install minGW in your pc(add path to the enviroment variable)